 Sporting a somewhat intimidating black case, the watch was immediately a huge success among thousands of fans of the German carmaker.
-A decade (and many iterations of the watch) later, the Austrian brand reintroduces the model in a feather-light titanium body that seems more in style with Porsche’s philosophy.
+A decade (and many iterations) later, the Austrian brand reintroduces the model in a feather-light titanium body that is more in style with Porsche’s philosophy.

 Although the new Porsche Design P6620 Dashboard Chronograph is available in a dozen variations including a more expensive model in a gold case, it is the all-black PVD-treated model, which is presented both on a caoutchouc strap or titanium bracelet that is of most interest to us.

-As you can see, the watch sports the same minimalistic, even simplistic design that we know by previous versions of the timepiece.
+As you can see, the watch sports the same minimalistic, even simplistic design that we know by previous versions.
 Surprisingly, unlike some of their earlier models, the watch doesn’t look cheap, although -I must admit that- the matte black PVD treatment somehow flattens the nicely sculpted (or, rather, impeccably CNC-machined) shape of the timekeeper.

-The revised Dashboard chronograph is not just a minor facelift of the obsolete model.
+The revised Dashboard chronograph is not just a minor facelift of the outgoing model.

 The watch now sports a thinner bezel with the inevitable tachymeter scale transferred to the outer part of the dial near the light-grey minute track.
 The bold Arabic numerals have, too, been transferred to a rather unusual place on the bezel flange.

-Thanks to all these perturbations, the watch not only retains its unrivalled legibility, which is greatly influenced by instrument gauges of the 911 Carrera, but also offers a lot more breathing space for the three sub-dials that come courtesy of the ETA Valjoux 7753 natural-born automatic chronograph movement.
+Thanks to all these perturbations, the watch not only retains its unrivaled legibility, which is greatly influenced by instrument gauges of the 911 Carrera but also offers a lot more breathing space for the three sub-dials that come courtesy of the ETA Valjoux 7753 natural-born automatic chronograph movement.